 As the content grew on the site, it became an ongoing task to update the website and figure out how to arrange everything neatly.
 The engineers were always making mistakes, coding things incorrectly and damaging the site.
 They once wiped out our entire Google footprint and traffic dropped to zero.

 If they were asked to make a change they would try to code it out from scratch and they would never check their work.
 We spent more time checking their work than trying to improve the business.

 Moreover, we were reinventing the wheel since we had to figure how to store, distribute, buffer etc., thousands of videos being streamed 24 hours a day in 150 countries around the world.
 The site could literally not experience any downtime and all the engineering mistakes were causing problems.

 We initially had no Apps and the viewing experience was good but far from a proper streaming service.
 Our first Apps were really bad.
 We had an amateur look despite having world-class content.

 I felt we needed to stop acting like a small training business and invest in a modern, sophisticated system like Hulu, HBO and Netflix.
 We had to see ourselves in their league but it is costly to operate in that space.
 It requires a commitment to the long term, a vision and a huge investment.
-It was hard to convince people to do it but I pushed through.
+It was hard but we pushed through.

 The change takes years to show through to clients.
 It means creating systems to build new and better training programs.
 Hiring crews to work in 4K.
 Working with the partners to discuss, plan and shoot the programs.
 Programs take many months to be done.
 The big programs can take years.
 The Corporate Strategy & Transformation program, for example, had to be redone at parts given our new strategy.